-Notes:

-- information concerning Koreasat not available; - exact location of SAR/Glonass processor and repeater downlinks have yet to be determined; and - SAR/Galileo will occupy approximately 100 kHz.
+Notes: exact location of SAR/Glonass processor and repeater downlinks have yet to be determined; and SAR/Galileo will occupy approximately 100 kHz.

-J.2 1544 - 1545 MHz Bandwidth Requirements for Sarsat Payloads with 121.5/243 MHz SARRs
+J.2 1544 - 1545 MHz Bandwidth Requirements for Sarsat SARR-1 Payloads

-Sarsat Payload with 121.5/243 MHz SARR Downlink Characteristics
+Sarsat SARR-1 Payload Downlink Characteristics

 Downlink emission polarity LHCP

 Downlink centre frequency 1544.5 MHz

 Long-term frequency stability (C/S T.003, Table 3.4) ± 3.2 kHz

 Doppler frequency range ± 36 kHz

 Guard band (each edge of spectrum) 20 kHz

-The SARP channel, 121.5 MHz, 243 MHz and 406 MHz repeater channels are phase modulated onto the 1544.5 MHz downlink with a composite phase modulation index of 0.7 radians rms.
+The SARP and SARR channels are phase modulated onto the 1544.5 MHz downlink with a composite phase modulation index of 0.7 radians rms.
 The maximum modulating frequency is at the upper edge of the 406 MHz channel.
 The 406 MHz channel 3 dB bandwidth is approximately 90 kHz centred at 170 kHz in the baseband.
 This results in a baseband maximum modulating frequency of $170 + 45 = 215$ kHz.
 The spurious emissions from Sarsat SARR transmitters must be considered by other systems planning to operate in the 1544 - 1545 MHz band.
 The maximum spurious emission limits are described in document C/S T.003 (description of LEOSAR payloads), and a spectral plot from an actual SARR transmitter is provided at Appendix A.

 Due to the relatively narrow band phase modulation and ground station filtering, LEOLUTs tracking these satellites can adequately process the SAR data when receiving the carrier and first order spectral sidebands.
-Without accounting for long-term frequency offsets and Doppler frequency, the necessary bandwidth is $1544.5 \text{ MHz} \pm 215 \text{ kHz}$ or 1544.2850 MHz to 1544.7150 MHz .
+Without accounting for long-term frequency offsets and Doppler frequency, the necessary bandwidth is $1544.5 \text{ MHz} \pm 215 \text{ kHz}$ or 1544.2850 MHz to 1544.7150 MHz.

-By adding the effects of long-term frequency stability, Doppler frequency, and guard band, the "necessary bandwidth" required for reliable LEOLUT processing is 1544.2258 MHz to 1544.7742 MHz .
+By adding the effects of long-term frequency stability, Doppler frequency, and guard band, the "necessary bandwidth" required for reliable LEOLUT processing is 1544.2258 MHz to 1544.7742 MHz.

-The necessary bandwidth for LEOLUT processing of SAR downlink signals from Sarsat satellites that have a 121.5 / 243 MHz SARR service, is:
+The necessary bandwidth for LEOLUT processing of SAR downlink signals from Sarsat satellites that have a SARR - 1 service, is:

-J.3 1544 - 1545 MHz Bandwidth Requirements For Sarsat Payloads without 121.5/243 MHz SARRs
+J.3 1544 - 1545 MHz Bandwidth Requirements for Sarsat SARR-2 Payloads

-Sarsat Payload without 121.5/243 MHz SARR

-Downlink Characteristics
+Sarsat SARR-2 Payload Downlink Characteristics

 Downlink emission polarity LHCP

 Downlink centre frequency 1544.5 MHz

 Long-term frequency stability (C/S T.003, Table 3.4) $\pm 3.2 \text{ kHz}$

 Doppler frequency range $\pm 36 \text{ kHz}$

 Guard band (each edge of spectrum) 20 kHz

 The SARP channel and 406 MHz SARR channel are phase modulated onto the 1544.5 MHz downlink with a composite phase modulation index of 0.5 radians rms.
 The maximum modulating frequency is at the upper edge of the 406 MHz channel.
-The 406 MHz channel 3 dB bandwidth is approximately 90 kHz centred at 90 kHz in the baseband.
-This results in a baseband maximum modulating frequency of $90 + 45 = 135 \text{ kHz}$.
+The 406 MHz channel 3 dB bandwidth is approximately 90 kHz centred at 88.46 kHz in the baseband.
+This results in a baseband maximum modulating frequency of $88.46 + 45 = 133.46 \text{ kHz}$.

 Due to the narrow band phase modulation and ground station filtering, LEOLUTs tracking these satellites can adequately process the SAR data when receiving the carrier and first order spectral sidebands.
-Without accounting for long-term frequency offsets and Doppler frequency, the necessary bandwidth is $1544.5 \text{ MHz} \pm 135 \text{ kHz}$ or 1544.3650 MHz to 1544.6350 MHz .
+Without accounting for long-term frequency offsets and Doppler frequency, the necessary bandwidth is $1544.5 \text{ MHz} \pm 133.46 \text{ kHz}$ or 1544.36654 MHz to 1544.63346 MHz.

-By adding the effects of long-term frequency stability, Doppler frequency, and guard band, the "necessary bandwidth" required for reliable LEOLUT processing is 1544.3058 MHz to 1544.6942 MHz .
+By adding the effects of long-term frequency stability, Doppler frequency, and guard band, the "necessary bandwidth" required for reliable LEOLUT processing is 1544.30734 MHz to 1544.69266 MHz.

-The necessary bandwidth for LEOLUT processing of SAR downlink signals from Sarsat satellites that do not have a 121.5/243 MHz SARR service is:
+The necessary bandwidth for LEOLUT processing of SAR downlink signals from Sarsat satellites that have a SARR-2 service is: